semantic-flow/sflo/documentation/concept.debasing.md

 - Remove any explicit `@base` / `BASE` declarations.
 - Rewrite local IRIs so that they become **relative IRIs**.
-- Ensure that the file is valid when parsed with the node’s **effective base IRI** (its final public URL).
+- Ensure that the file is valid when parsed with the node’s **effective base IRI** (usually a "file:///").
 - Preserve external IRIs unchanged.
-- Record the transformation in provenance.
+- Record the transformation in .

 ## When De-basing Occurs